iammati/site-core/docs/index.md

 ### Getting started

-Since 1.8 of the site-core extension it's required for subpackages as (currently only) Site-Ception to maintain a `helpers.php` file inside the `DOCUMENT_ROOT` path of your webserver.
+Since 1.8 of the site-core extension it's required for subpackages as (currently only) <a href="https://github.com/iammati/site-ception" target="_blank">site-ception</a> to maintain a `helpers.php` file inside the `DOCUMENT_ROOT` path of your webserver.

 <a href="https://github.com/iammati/site-ception/#readme">Read this</a> for more information about the `helpers.php` file.